StackVista/stackstate-docs/setup/upgrade-stackstate/sts-saas-release-notes.md

 # SaaS release notes

 {% hint style="info" %}
 Note that The release notes on this page are for the Self-Hosted StackState product.
-As such, they may describe functionality that is not available in the StackState SaaS product.
+As such, they may describe functionality that is not currently available in the StackState SaaS product.
 {% endhint %}

 ## StackState v4.5.x